suryansh-code1/portfolio-landing-78901/README.md

-# Portfolio Landing Page Update
+# Portfolio Landing Page

-This repository contains an updated version of the portfolio landing page, featuring a dark theme toggle and subtle animations for enhanced user experience, while ensuring responsiveness across devices.
+This project updates the portfolio landing page to enhance user experience with a dark theme toggle, subtle animations for sections, and a visually appealing red background for the heading section.
+The design remains fully responsive across devices.

 ## Features

-- **Dark Theme Toggle**: Users can switch between light and dark themes seamlessly.
+- **Dark Theme Toggle**: Users can switch between light and dark themes.
-- **Subtle Animations**: Sections of the portfolio include smooth transitions and animations for a more engaging experience.
+- **Subtle Animations**: Sections of the page feature smooth animations for a modern look.
-- **Responsive Design**: The layout adapts to various screen sizes, ensuring optimal viewing on desktops, tablets, and mobile devices.
+- **Responsive Design**: The layout adapts seamlessly to various screen sizes.
+- **Red Background for Heading**: The heading section is styled with a striking red background.

 ## Files Created

-- `index.html`: The main HTML structure of the portfolio.
+- `index.html`: Main HTML structure of the portfolio.
-- `styles.css`: Updated CSS file with styles for light and dark themes, including animations.
+- `styles.css`: CSS file containing styles for light and dark themes, animations, and responsive design.
-- `script.js`: JavaScript file to handle theme toggling and animations.
+- `script.js`: JavaScript file for handling the theme toggle and animations.
-- `media/`: Directory containing images and assets used in the portfolio.

 ## Usage Instructions